 Based on these factors, it is not difficult to understand why excessively overweight individuals look to various weight loss interventions in order to combat their obesity.

-And weight loss surgery, also known as bariatric surgery, is now one of the most common interventions to which obese individuals turn.
+And weight loss surgery, also known as bariatric surgery, is now one of the most common interventions to which individuals with obesity turn.

 According to the American Society of Metabolic and Bariatric Surgery (ASMBS), the number of surgical weight loss procedures carried out in the US has increased from 13,000 in 1998 to more than 200,000 in 2008.

-Bariatric surgery refers to a series of weight loss procedures that an obese individual can have in order to reduce their food intake, therefore causing them to lose weight.
+Bariatric surgery refers to a series of weight loss procedures that an individual with obesity can have in order to reduce their food intake, therefore causing them to lose weight.

-A person is classed as obese if their body mass index (BMI) is over 30.
-If their BMI is over 40, they are deemed severely obese.
+A person is classed as having obesity if their body mass index (BMI) is over 30.
+If their BMI is over 40, they are deemed to have severe obesity.